 Capnography can be valuable in the post anesthesia care unit for heavily sedated patients, those receiving high doses of opioids, and those with diagnosed or undiagnosed obstructive sleep apnea.
-"Practice Recommendation 10, Obstructive Sleep Apnea in the Adult Patient," in the 2019-2020 Perianesthesia Nursing Standards, Practice Recommendations and Interpretative Statements, discusses Phase I and II care as including "routine monitoring and the addition of capnography when available" for obstructive sleep apnea patients."
-In situations where the patient's respiratory status has been compromised, capnography monitoring and assessment may prompt the PACU nurse to intervene for patient safety as the patient transitions from PACU care.
+"Practice Recommendation, Obstructive Sleep Apnea in the Adult Patient," in the 2023-2024 Perianesthesia Nursing Standards, Practice Recommendations and Interpretative Statements, discusses Phase I and II care as including "routine monitoring and the addition of capnography when available" for obstructive sleep apnea patients.
+Practice Recommendation, Prevention of Unwanted Sedation, notes phase I and

+Il recommendations as including "measurement of end-tidal carbon dioxide (ETCO2 and capnography) can be a useful indicator for respiratory depression in high-risk patients".1 "Patients who are at high risk for postoperative respiratory failure may benefit from continuous capnography monitoring in the PACU.
+Capnography monitoring may decrease PACU length of stay and provide earlier detection of pending respiratory depression or failure than pulse oximetry alone."4 In situations where the patient's respiratory status has been compromised, capnography monitoring and assessment may prompt the PACU nurse to intervene for patient safety as the patient transitions from PACU care.
 He/she may advocate for a higher level of care when the patient is discharged from the PACU.

 Capnography may also be useful for a period of time after the patient leaves the PACU.
 Post anesthesia nurses are aware that medical/surgical floors have increased nursing workloads which limit the frequency of the nurse's presence at the bedside.
 A trend is for patient-controlled analgesic pumps to incorporate both pulse oximetry and capnography into the pump mechanics.
-These additional monitors alarm to give earlier warnings of potential respiratory issues and/or a potential crisis.2
+These additional monitors alarm to give earlier warnings of potential respiratory issues and/or a potential crisis.
 Trends in perianesthesia nursing are regularly discussed as potential additions to the ASPAN Standards.
 Capnography increases safety and has proven its value with better patient outcomes in anesthesia and sedation venues.
-With the increasing vigilance needed in Phase I PACU for patients in such a vulnerable state, capnography is a monitoring tool that may be beneficial and recommended in the very near future.5
+With the increasing vigilance needed in Phase I PACU for patients in such a vulnerable state, capnography is a monitoring tool that may be beneficial and recommended in the very near future.